hanami/guides/content/v2.1/introduction/building-a-web-app.md

 $ createdb bookshelf_test
 ```

-In Hanami, [providers](/v2.1/app/providers/) offer a mechanism for configuring and using dependencies, like databases, within your application.
+In Hanami, [providers](/v2.1/app/providers/) offer a mechanism for configuring and using dependencies, like databases, within your app.

 Copy and paste the following provider into a new file at `config/providers/persistence.rb`: